ocean-onion/BDCraft-maybe/docs/economy/villager.md

    - Upgrades Tab
    - Settings Tab

-## Market Collectors
+## Collectors

-Market collectors are specialized villagers that buy crops from players.
-Each collector has different specializations:
+Collectors are specialized villagers that ONLY buy BD crops from players.
+They are crucial to the server economy as they are the primary way players convert their BD crops into currency.

-1. **Wheat Collector:**
-   - Buys BD wheat and related products
-   - Gives emeralds and server currency

-2. **Vegetable Collector:**
-   - Buys BD carrots, potatoes, beetroots
-   - Gives emeralds and server currency

-3. **Fruit Collector:**
-   - Buys BD melons, pumpkins, berries
-   - Gives emeralds and server currency

-4. **Special Collector:**
+Collectors will:
-   - Buys rare BD crops
+- Only accept BD crops (no vanilla crops)
-   - Gives premium prices in emeralds and server currency
+- Pay in server currency based on crop value and market level
+- Reject any items that are not BD crops
+- Have limited daily purchasing capacity
+- Reset their trades on a regular schedule

+Unlike regular villagers, Collectors do not offer any items for sale - they only purchase BD crops from players.

 ## Villager Administration